a-n-t-h-o-n-y/Lantern/README.md

 # Lantern 🕯️

-Complete each maze in the least number of steps possible.
+Complete each maze with minimal visiblity, making no wrong turns.

-The wanderer is reset if this step count is reached without completing the maze.
+The Wanderer is sent back to the beginning whenever the minimum number of steps to complete the maze has been reached(without making it to the end).

-Complete each level in the least number of attempts.
+Each attempt is tallied.

 <p align="center">
   <img src="docs/lantern-1.png">